Canon T5i vs Leica S3

 It is notable that the S3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

 Studio photographers will appreciate that the Leica S3 (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The S3 is a recent model that features in the current product line-up of Leica.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Leica S3 Manual.
+Further information on the features and operation of the T5i and S3 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Leica S3 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Leica S3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.